mghwajin/eos-basics/README.md

 1. Update Arch mirrors with: `reflector-simple`

-2. Running `reflector-simple` on EOS offers GUI functionality with the usual reflector process.
-By default, the system selects the 20 fastest mirrors based in your set location.
+2. Running `reflector-simple` on EOS offers GUI functionality with the usual `reflector` process.
+By default, the system selects the 20 fastest mirrors based on your set location.
 <!-- TO INSERT
 *Image: Preference menu that displays when using `reflector-simple`* -->